“Everything should be made as simple as possible, but not simpler.”

 A riddle: “What’s red and smells like blue paint?”

-Ask most adults this and they’ll do mental contortions looking for a clever answer.
+Ask most adults this and they’ll do mental contortions looking for the clever answer.
 Ask a kid and they’ll stare at you like you’re an idiot and then tell you the answer: “Red paint.”

 When I first heard that joke it struck me as practically a zen riddle, perfectly defining the human condition.